Editor's choice: OppLoans Installment Loans

 - Accepts fair credit

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Residents of Oregon can turn to payday loans when they need extra money, but taking some time to understand how these loans work is a necessity.
-Our guide will tell you how much you can borrow and the laws surrounding them.
+Residents of Oregon can turn to payday loans when they need extra money, but taking some time to understand how these loans work is crucial to avoiding a cycle of debt.
+Find out how much you can borrow and the laws surrounding these short-term loans.

 There is no maximum limit to how many loans you can have out at once, and you are permitted two renewals.
 Oregon law doesn’t specify fees for this and doesn’t require lenders to offer a repayment plan.